Is a homemade handwritten will legal?

-The next issue that arises is that you need to use terminology and language that is clear and avoids ambiguity in the eyes of the law.
+The next issue with a DIY will is that you need to use terminology and language that is clear and avoids ambiguity in the eyes of the law.
 Even if you use wording that makes it abundantly clear that you want the handwritten document to be your Will and that you make sure that it complies with s.9 of the Wills Act, it still needs to clearly state your wishes and use the correct terminology.

 Here's a simple example.
 Stephen is 60 years old and has 3 children.
 He lives on his own at 28 Acacia Avenue which worth £200,000 and is his only real asset of any value.
 He decides to write his own Will rather than taking professional advice.
-His main intention is to leave his property to his daughter Julie who he is closest to and the rest of his Estate between the other two children.
-He prepares his Will himself making it clear that this is his Will and includes a statement saying:
+His main intention is to leave his property to his daughter Julie who he is closest to, and divide the rest of his estate between his other two children.
+He prepares a DIY Will himself, making it clear that this is his Will and includes a statement saying:

 So, what could Stephen have done differently when making his Will to prevent this scenario from happening?
 Well, if Stephen had taken professional advice and discussed his intentions with a Will writing expert, he would most likely have been asked whether he wanted the gift of 28 Acacia Avenue to Julie to be extended to include 'such other principal residence that I may own at the date of my death".
 If these 14 words had been included in Stephen's will it would have solved the entire issue and Julie would have inherited 19 Warren Road.

-This is just one example of the many issues that can arise from homemade and handwritten Wills.
-We would always recommend seeking advice from a professional Will writing service if you are in any doubt, as a poorly drafted Will can be deemed invalid or ineffective after you die.
+These are just some of the many issues that can arise from homemade and handwritten Wills.
+We would always recommend seeking advice from a professional Will writing service if you are in any doubt and are planning to write your own Will, as a poorly drafted Will can be deemed invalid or ineffective after you die.

-Writing a Will yourself is a risky business if you're not an expert in this area of law and with the right advice you'll get peace of mind that you're not inadvertently creating issues for your loved ones left behind.
+Writing a DIY Will is a risky business if you're not an expert in this area of law and with the right advice you'll get peace of mind that you're not inadvertently creating issues for the loved ones you leave behind.

 Co-op Legal Services provides advice, guidance, and fixed fees on all of our Wills so you'll know exactly what the cost will be upfront before any work starts.
-We're also open outside of normal office hours between 9 am and 8 pm Monday to Friday and 9 am to 1 pm of Saturdays.
 In addition, you can start making your Will online right now or at any time, 24 hours a day, 365 days of the year for maximum convenience.